Skip to main content

 October 4, 2017

 Congresswoman Doris Matsui (D-CA) and Congressman Brett Guthrie (R-KY), co-chairs of the Congressional Spectrum Caucus, today reintroduced the Federal Spectrum Incentive Act.
 The radio frequencies known as spectrum power wireless technologies such as smartphones, Wi-Fi, the Internet of Things, and other innumerable applications that affect our daily lives.
+Demand has skyrocketed over the last decade for more commercial spectrum as use of digital technology has dramatically increased.

 October 4, 2017